ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 }
 ```

-Here are some situations that you can use `kind`:
+Here are some situations that you can effectively use `kind`:
 1. Pattern code is ambiguous to parse, e.g. `{}` in JavaScript can be either object or code block.
 2. It is too hard to enumerate all patterns of an AST kind node, e.g. matching all Java/TypeScript class declaration will need including all modifiers, generics, `extends` and `implements`.
-3. Patterns only appear within specific context, e.g. the class property defition.
+3. Patterns only appear within specific context, e.g. the class property definition.